Scope of Protections

 The most comprehensive protections apply for services rendered for the duration of a health care emergency (from the ambulance ride to safe transfer to an in-network facility) and regardless of the type of facility (whether a hospital emergency room or a free-standing emergency room).
 In these situations, the consumer would be protected from bills from the facility providing the services and from all types of providers who deliver services during the emergency episode.

 Surprise bills from ambulances—both ground and air ambulances—present unique issues for policymakers.
 One study found that 71% of all ambulance rides (both ground and air) involved potential surprise bills.
 Few states have tried to limit or prohibit surprise billing by ground ambulances, in part because many are owned and managed by municipalities that depend on the revenue they provide.
 Federal aviation law restricts the ability of states to regulate air ambulance prices.
 Attempts by states to prohibit surprise bills by air ambulance companies have been challenged in federal court.
-Congress is considering legislation to limit air ambulance balance billing.
-Congress could also amend federal aviation law to enable states to regulate air ambulance pricing.
+Congress recently prohibited surprise air ambulance bills in the federal No Surprises Act.
 Learn more about air ambulances here.

 Provider Types and Services for Non-Emergencies